RyuTribal/bevy-space/README.md

 So far:

-- Basically a working game.
+- Basically a working game, with title screen, waves, extra lives, etc.
+- Both keyboard control and joy stick control, the latter plug and play at run-time.
+Tested only under arch linux (Manjaro) running KDE/wayland and Windows 10.
+No extra drivers or any other specifics, should work out the box, if not rise an issue.
+- Simple particle system for bullet traces and explosions on impact.
+- Audio (for now just a proof of concept with title music and an in game alien killed sample).

 Todo:

-- Mystery ship, possibly shooting homing missiles
+- Mystery ship, possibly shooting homing missiles.
-- Joy stick control, plug and play at run-time.
-Tested only under arch linux (Manjaro) running KDE/wayland.
-No extra drivers or any other specifics, should work out the box, if not rise an issue.
-- Particle system for bullet traces and explosions on impact
+- More alien types perhaps?
+- Varying speed of dropped bombs?
+- Weapon upgrades?
+Double cannon might be useful...
+- Leader board (for now its just a place holder).
+Potentially with on-line world wide scoring.
+- Whatever you like to see in an modernized version of the 1978 classic.

 - Stretch goals
-  - Screen projection shader to replicate CRT
+  - Screen projection shader to replicate CRT.
-  - Screen blur and suitable noise effects to get low quality video, VCR like shaders
+  - Screen blur and suitable noise effects to get low quality video, VCR like shaders.

 ## Tools used